Roopam-Agrawal/Philips_collections/README.md

-# Collections Exercise
+# Exercise to remove Oggy

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
+Our instructor doesn't like Oggy and so do I.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code works according to the intention.
+It successfully removes all strings containing Oggy!

-Don't forget to update this file after fixing the code.
+Yay!